-The National College Advising Corps is an innovative program that works to increase the number of low-income, first-generation college and underrepresented students who enter and complete higher education.
+College Advising Corps works to increase the number of low-income, first-generation college, and underrepresented high school students who enter and complete higher education.

 To deliver on this mission, we place well-trained, recent college graduates from 25 partner programs as full-time college advisers in our nation’s high schools.

 Adviser at Clarke Central High School in Athens, Georgia (2012 - 2014)

 I think there’re so many different ways to reach students, but every school is different…[Y]ou really have to know your population and what will get them motivated and interested in going to college.